walterhiggins/WMPJS/book-outline.md

 >
 > [http://dl.bukkit.org/](http://dl.bukkit.org/)

 CraftBukkit has become the most popular Minecraft Server Software with a thriving community of Plugin developers.
 In 2012 Mojang hired the CraftBukkit team to work on Minecraft and the Minecraft API.
 In this book we'll use CraftBukkit as our Minecraft Server software.
-CraftBukkit is the Server software but it has an API ( a system which Plugin developers can use to exend the server ) which is called 'Bukkit'.
+CraftBukkit is the Server software but it has an API ( a system which Plugin developers can use to extend the server ) which is called 'Bukkit'.
 We'll look at the Bukkit API in more detail later.
 For now, all you need to know is that CraftBukkit is the name of the server Software and Bukkit is the API on top which it's built.

 ![CraftBukkit and Bukkit](images/chapter-01/CraftBukkit_Bukkit.png "CraftBukkit is built on Bukkit")

-CraftBukkit has become so popular because of its underlying API (Bukkit) which makes it easy for Plugin Developers to extend the Minecraft multiplayer server.
-There are hundreds of plugins available for CraftBukkit including all of the popular mulit-player mini-games such as HungerGames and CaptureTheFlag.
+CraftBukkit has become so popular because of its underlying API (Bukkit) which makes it easy for Plugin Developers to extend the Minecraft Multiplayer server.
+There are hundreds of plugins available for CraftBukkit including all of the popular Multiplayer mini-games such as HungerGames and CaptureTheFlag.
 Chances are, if you've ever played Minecraft Multiplayer on one of the popular public servers, it's been running CraftBukkit.
 The CraftBukkit Wiki Website provides a wealth of information for both Administrators (the people who run CraftBukkit Servers) and Developers (the people who create plugins for CraftBukkit).
 I highly recommend checking it out [http://wiki.bukkit.org/](http://wiki.bukkit.org/) .

 ### Installing CraftBukkit

 The first step in constructing your Modding Workbench is to install CraftBukkit.
 Unlike many games, Minecraft is in ongoing development.
 This means that new versions of Minecraft are released quite often.
 When you purchase and download the Minecraft Client you automatically get new versions of the game when they are released.
 This is great for players because you get the latest and greatest version for free, which often includes bug fixes and new features.
-If you've played Minecraft multiplayer before on one of the popular public servers, you'll know that there's a downside to Mojang's commitment to improving Minecraft - Server software upgrades do not happen as often as Client software upgrades.
+If you've played Minecraft Multiplayer before on one of the popular public servers, you'll know that there's a downside to Mojang's commitment to improving Minecraft - Server software upgrades do not happen as often as Client software upgrades.
 This can lead to Client software and Server software which are *incompatible*.
 When the Client and Server versions are incompatible they cannot communicate.

 #### Term: Bug
 "Bugs" in software are errors or mistakes in the software code which can cause problems.
 Nobody quite knows for sure why errors in software are called bugs but one story goes that a problem with an early mechanical computer in the 1940s was caused by a Moth which somehow found its way inside.
 The term "Bug" had been used to describe errors long before computers came along, so when the engineers captured the Moth they kept it with a note that said "First actual case of bug being found."